gokul68/Elec_Club_MiniTask3/README.md

 ## Wiring:
 Since we have 18 motors, there will be a lot of wiring and we will have to prevent tangling of wires.

+# PROJECT 3
+## Problem Statement:
+An autonomous self-contained robot that can get to the centre of the maze in the shortest possible time.

+## Components required:
+1. Ultrasonic sensor (HC-SR04) to detect obstacles (like the walls) so that it can turn.

+2. Time of flight sensor which gives the distance travelled by the bot.

+3. 6V DC Motor and Motor drivers.

+4. Microcontroller: I would suggest using the Arduino Uno as it is cheap and within the size range and is not too heavy.

+5. AA Batteries and a battery pack to power the Arduino and the motors.